Skydive/portfolio-blog/posts/2020-06-04-stanford-pupper.markdown

 ---
-title: The Stanford Pupper
+title: A quadrapedal remote-controlled robot-dog
 tags: robotics
 ---

 This is a build log for the [Stanford Pupper](https://stanfordstudentrobotics.org/pupper), an open-sourced quadrupedal robot.
 Perhaps it would also make a sufficiently good pet dog.
+Once built, I hope to hook up a camera, and allow it to be controlled from a web UI.

 See below for a brief introduction: